VLSI Physical Design:

 1.8 Common EDA Terminology

-2 Netlist and System Partitioning The design complexity of modern integrated circuits has reached unprecedented scale.
-A common strategy is to partition or divide the design into smaller portions, each of which can be processed with some degree of independence and parallelism.
-Manual partitioning can be performed in the context of system-level modules by viewing them as single entities, in cases where hierarchical information is available.
-In contrast, automated netlist partitioning (Secs.
-2.1-2.4) can handle large netlists and can redefine a physical hierarchy of an electronic system, ranging from boards to chips and from chips to blocks.
+2 Netlist and System Partitioning Partitioning divides the circuit into several subcircuits (partitions or blocks) while minimizing the number of connections between partitions.
+Such partitioning enables each subcircuit to be processed with some degree of independence and parallelism, in stages that follow.
+Netlist partitioning (Secs.
+2.1 - 2.4) can handle large netlists and can redefine a physical hierarchy of an electronic system, ranging from boards to chips, and from chips to blocks.
 Traditional netlist partitioning can be extended to multi-level partitioning (Sec.
-2.5), which can be used for large-scale circuits and system partitioning on FPGAs (Sec.
-2.6).
+2.5), which can be used to handle large-scale circuits and systems.